31 March

 Speaker: Professor Erin Galgay Walsh, The University of Chicago Divinity School, IL, USA.

-Chair: Professor Sebastian Brock, Wolfson College, University of Oxford
+Chair: Professor Sebastian Brock FBA, Wolfson College, University of Oxford

 Date: Thu, 31 March, 2022